NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 // - Problematic when minitures will have similar paint schemes and poses - could be solved by looking at last known positions?
 // - Difficulty in keeping objects "unique"

-#todo("This should probably be improved upon - either by reading into deeplearning occlusion methods or recgonition methods of similar but different objects.")

 Modern object tracking systems are often based on a machine learning or deep learning approach.
 In this case a classifier model would be used to identify each unique miniature on a team, and then subsequently locate it within the game board.
 The biggest drawback to this approach is the amount of training data needed for each class in a classifier.
 According to _Darknet's_ documentation (a framework for neural-networks such as YOLO) @yolo each class should have ~2000 training images.